davidjwalling/os/README.md

 	os.019		Add commands to start, stop and list tasks. os.020		Add code to configure tasks to run on start-up.

-## Compilation
+## Assembly

-Local compilation of the source code requires NASM (the Netwide Assembler) or a compatible assembler.
+Assembling the source code requires NASM (the Netwide Assembler) or a compatible assembler.

 	2018-07-04	Recommended version of NASM is 2.13.03.